TinyLittleMaggie/maggiegong.com/_posts/2020-12-31-moving-day.md

 excerpt: I have spent the past 1.5 months doing KonMari for all my content that I used to host on Adobe Portfolio.
 As of today, I am officially moving to this new website that I built in Jekyll!
 ---

 I have spent the past 1.5 months doing <a href="https://en.wikipedia.org/wiki/Marie_Kondo#KonMari_method" target="_blank">KonMari</a> for all my content that I used to host on Adobe Portfolio.
-As of today, I am officially moving to this new website built in <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>!
+As of today, I am officially moving to this new website that I built in <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>!

 <br>